eashch/flappyBirdClone/README.md

 Functional requirements

      1) The bird must not fly out of the field.
 If the bird touches the ground, the game ends, if touces the "ceiling" - the game continues.
-DONE
      2) If the bird touches the pipe - the game ends.
-DONE
      3) When you click on the game window, the bird flies up to a height equal to half the height of the free gap in the pipe.
-DONE
      4) When the player is inactive, the bird falls with acceleration.
-DONE
      5) The free space in the pipe is 25% of the height of the pipe.
-DONE
      6) The height of the bird is 20% of the height of the free space in the pipe.
-DONE
      7) The width of the pipe is twice the width of the bird.
-DONE
      8) The distance between the pipes is equal to the width of three pipes.
-DONE
      9) The bird is moving at such a speed that new pipes appear every second.
-DONE
      10) The current number of points is calculated.
 It increases when the bird crosses the middle of the free gap in the pipe.
-DONE
      11) The best result of the player (the maximum number of points scored) is stored in localStorage and displayed under the current number of points if the game is not launched for the first time.
-DONE
      12) The bird is animated (rotates when moving in the direction of flight).
-DONE

-Interface requirements DONE
+Interface requirements

 There are no strict requirements for the interface, but it must contain:
      1) window with the game.